 Unlike previous EDF games, the enemies aren’t one trick pony’s and have several types of attacks each.
 Ants have their signature acid spit, but also bite you.
 Spiders will cover you in webbing, but also release baby spiders the size of a large dog to attack you.
 Mechs have multiple projectiles and melee attacks.

-You have several difficulty settings to play on, but it’s important to realize that they are intended to be used differently than in most games.
+You have several difficulty settings to choose from, but it’s important to realize that they are intended to be used differently than in most games.
 Normally I always start on hard, in EDF this is a bad idea.
-The weapon unlocks are based on the difficulty you play on and Iron Rain is meant to be replayable.
+The weapon unlocks are based on the difficulty you play on and Iron Rain is meant to be replayed.

 You need to work your way up, playing on easy or normal modes first to acquire money and gear to take on higher difficulties.
 Starting on hard will make the enemies feel very spongey as they far outclass your starting set of weapons.

 The catch is, without the use of a specific item, you can only activate overdrive once per mission.
-You start out with the Trooper and Jet Lifter PA and you can unlock the Heavy Striker and Prowl Rider later on.
+In the beginning you have access to the Trooper and Jet Lifter PA and you can unlock the Heavy Striker and Prowl Rider later on.
 You can customize the appearance of your character regardless of class and can unlock several cosmetic items as you play.

-You get to equip two weapons and as many gadgets as you can hold.
+Two weapons can be equipped at once and you can take along as many gadgets as you can carry.
 Gadgets are grenades, healing items, air strikes, vehicle drops and more.
 Each one weighs a certain amount.
 The Trooper PA has the highest carrying capacity of the four classes and is an all-around decent soldier that has the ability to dodge.

 Equip a sword and you feel like a character straight out of the Attack On Titan series as you grapple on to the titanic enemies and slash them with your weapon as you zip past.
 Furthermore, the Prowl Riders overdrive function is unique, allowing it to ride a giant ant, spider or scorpion when activated.

 The combat is flashy and fun, the particles effects are pretty and I really appreciate plasma marks and scorch lines being visible on enemies in combat.
-It makes weapons like the sword much more satisfying when you are greeted with that kind of eye candy.
+Weapons like the sword are much more satisfying when you are greeted with that kind of eye candy.

-Unlike previous EDF games, you do not pick up new weapons randomly.
+Unlike previous Earth Defense Force games, you do not pick up new weapons randomly.
 Instead, you get access to new weapons based on the mission you completed and on which difficulty.
 You then need to buy said weapon with one of four currencies.
 Money and one of three colored gem types.
 Different enemies drop different colored gems.

 Not only do you have to purchase your choice gadget, but you are also charged a set amount of coins from your mission rewards when you use them, based on the gadget itself.
 Some gadgets, like airstrikes and vehicles, cost you several thousand coins from your rewards.
 As you progress onward this does have less of an impact.
 Eventually, late-game missions and high difficulties have such high payouts that you won’t feel the sting as much.
 Early on it’s devastating.